 Ending child marriage

 In 2014, Zonta International began a new partnership with UNFPA to focus on the widespread problem of child marriage in Niger, where 76 percent of girls are married by age 18 and 28 percent by age 15.
 For four years, Zonta International and UNFPA worked together to improve the health of adolescent girls in Niger, ensuring they have access to education, protecting them from violence, and empowering them by giving them access to female mentors and leaders.
 With the intent to make this Zonta’s signature project for the next decade, Zonta International expanded its partnership in 2018 to support the UNFPA-UNICEF Global Programme to End Child Marriage, which brings together governments, civil society, families and young people in a collective effort to prevent girls from marrying too young and to support those already married as girls.
 Operating in 12 countries, the program is turning commitment into tangible action to make meaningful and lasting changes in girls’ lives.
-Zonta International, as the first private sector donor to the Global Programme to End Child Marriage, is helping fund the initial phase, which has already reached more than 7.7 million adolescent girls.
+Zonta International, as the first private-sector donor to the Global Programme to End Child Marriage, is helping fund the second phase of the project, which has already reached nearly 8 million adolescent girls.

 Learn more about the Global Programme to End Child Marriage.